BuffChain/tufftoken/docs/TuffVBT.md

 Fees will be taken unless the address is excluded or if the token has reached maturity.

+DAO fee is taken as a part of the total transfer fee, not it's own independent fee.
+In other words, the DAO fee is a percentage of the transfer fee.
+If the transfer fee is 1%, and the DAO fee is 10%, 90% of the transfer fee amount is sent to the treasury while the remaining 10% is sent to the DAO.

 Emits a {Transfer} event.

 Requirements: